radzhiv25/stackmeme/docs/APPWRITE_SETUP.md

    - **Read**: `any` (for public viewing)
    - **Update**: `any` (for image updates)
    - **Delete**: `any` (for image deletion)
-4. Set file size limit to 10MB
+4. Set file size limit to 10MB (for memes)
 5. Allowed file extensions: `jpg`, `jpeg`, `png`, `gif`, `webp`

+**Note**: This single bucket is used for both memes and user avatars, which is optimal for the free plan.
+Avatar file size is limited to 5MB in the application code.

 ## 5. Create Database and Collections